Ashford (NYSEAMERICAN:AINC) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a report issued on Wednesday morning.
+StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report sent to investors on Thursday.
 The firm issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley decreased their price objective on Ashford from $18.00 to $14.00 and set a neutral rating on the stock in a research note on Tuesday, March 21st.
+Separately, B. Riley dropped their target price on shares of Ashford from $18.00 to $14.00 and set a neutral rating for the company in a research report on Tuesday, March 21st.

 Ashford Company Profile